 The opportunity for our rowers to train and complete is made possible through the generosity of donors and several organizations, including the New York Giants Foundation, A Most Beautiful Thing Inclusion Fund, and the Head of the Charles/ Philadelphia Gold Cup Foundation.

 San Miguel Rowing in the News

-In October 2021, we welcomed Arshay Cooper to campus.
+In October 2021, we welcomed Arshay Cooper to Newburgh and our boat launch in Cornwall, NY to dedicate two new Hudson doubles, made possible by Arshay and the A Most Beautiful Thing Inclusion Fund.
 He spoke with enthusiasm to students about the benefits of rowing.
 He described the formative impact of the sport on his life trajectory.
 As team captain, Arshay was an integral part of the band of brothers they became.
 His story was featured in the 2020 documentary, A Most Beautiful Thing, narrated by Common.
 The film was nominated for an NAACP Image Award and Critics’ Choice Award, among other accolades.
 In the documentary, as in his memoir, and when speaking to our students, Arshay’s message about the advantages of rowing is clear: it promotes team-building, physical fitness, and social-emotional development.
 Watch a video of the dedication on Vimeo.